proxmox/ceph/ceph/src/googletest/googletest/docs/advanced.md

 the exception and assert on it.
 But googletest doesn't use exceptions, so how do we test that a piece of code generates an expected failure?

-gunit-spi.h contains some constructs to do this.
+`"gtest/gtest-spi.h"` contains some constructs to do this.
 After #including this header, you can use

 ```c++